 Advising the world’s financial services industry on complex matters is Mayer Brown’s signature strength.
 We serve more than half of the world’s largest banks and are recognized as a global market leader in structured finance.

-With banking and finance lawyers across the Americas, Asia, Europe and the Middle East, our strength is based on our global platform and our balanced and integrated practice, which encompasses all the focused skill sets that our clients demand— from cross-border acquisition finance and international capital markets work to real estate, project finance, structured finance and derivatives, as well as high-stakes litigation.
+With banking and finance lawyers across the Americas, Asia, Europe and the Middle East, our balanced and integrated practice encompasses all the focused skill sets that our clients demand—from cross-border acquisition finance and international capital markets work to real estate, project finance, structured finance and derivatives, as well as high-stakes litigation.

 Chambers & Partners identifies Mayer Brown as a “banking ‘powerhouse’ for its sheer manpower and global coverage.”